 10. Onion Skins – Making onion skin dye is a great way of reducing kitchen waste.
 Onion skins produce a variety of colors like olive green, yellow, orange, and brown.
 Onion skins are reasonably lightfast, and using an alum mordant will help with their colorfastness.

 11. Pomegranate – Pomegranate is high in tannin and improves the color and lightfastness of any dye it is mixed with.
 On its own, it will produce a color that is yellow to greenish-yellow.
 Since it contains tannin, it is not essential to use a mordant but you still may choose to for a richer color.

-12. Walnut – Dyeing with walnut is one way of creating beautiful dark and muted browns that are quite color and lightfast.
+12. Black Walnut – Dyeing with black walnut is one way of creating beautiful dark and muted browns that are quite color and lightfast.
 It also does not require a mordant since it is a substantive dye and will physically bond with fibers on its own.

 13. Weld – Weld can be used to create bold yellows and greens that have excellent color and lightfast properties.
 It is actually one of the only materials that can produce a colorfast yellow dye.
 Keep in mind that weld develops best in water that is somewhat hard.
 Your fibers should also be mordanted with alum before dyeing.

 14. Woad – Woad produces beautiful blues similar to indigo, but it is actually more colorfast than indigo.
 Woad is quite lightfast as well.
 Mordanting your fibers is optional when dyeing with woad, and the dye process is similar to dyeing with indigo in that it requires a vat.
 Be sure to use a neutral pH soap when washing your woad-dyed fiber.